airladon/ThisIGet/src/content/Math/Trigonometry_1/Sine/explanation/brief/content.md

 ![](simintro.png)

-The symbol "~" denotes that the triangles are similar.

 If we look at the ratio of any two corresponding sides (for example $$A$$ and $$B$$), we see the ratio is the same:

 $$\frac{sA}{sB} = \frac{s}{s}\times \frac{A}{B} = 1 \times \frac{A}{B} = \frac{A}{B}$$